rsalmei/clearly/README.md

 - if you're using [django](https://www.djangoproject.com/) and [django-extensions](https://github.com/django-extensions/django-extensions), put in your settings a `SHELL_PLUS_POST_IMPORT` to auto import this!
 Just create a module to initialize a `clearlycli` instance and you're good to go, the shell_plus will have it always available!
 Now you have a tool always ready to be used, without importing or creating anything, to actually see what's going on in your tasks, even in production :)
+(soon there will be a command line to get even easier to this)
 - the more you filter, the less you'll have to analyze, so find the best combination for you debugging needs.
-A busy system can have thousands per minute.
+A busy system can have thousands of tasks per minute.

 ## To do

 - ~~support python 3 (not actually tested yet, soon);~~
-- split `Clearly` client and server, to allow a always-on server to run, and multiple clients connect;
+- ~~split `Clearly` client and server, to allow a always-on server to run, and multiple clients connect;~~
-- include a plugin system, to be able to print representations of custom objects;
-- include a script mode, to call right from the shell (make work even a "| grep");
+- include a script mode, to call right from the shell;
 - any other ideas welcome!

 ## Changelog highlights:
-- 0.5.0: split client and server, connected by gRPC (supports one server with multiple clients)
+- 0.5.0: independent client and server, connected by gRPC (supports a server with multiple clients)
 - 0.4.2: last version with client and server combined
 - 0.4.0: supports both py2.7 and py3.4+
 - 0.3.6: last version to support py2 only